dotnet/runtimelab/DllImportGenerator/designs/StructMarshalling.md

 ### Generics support

 The `BlittableTypeIfGenericParametersBlittableAttribute` attribute supports marshalling value types that have blittable fields.
 In .NET 5.0, we added support to the built-in interop for marshalling generic types as long as they are blittable.
-The `BlittableTypeIfGenericParametersBlittableAttribute` attribute allows users to specify "when the n-th, m-th, etc. type arguments (0-based indexing) are blittable, then the generic type is blittable".
+The `BlittableTypeIfGenericParametersBlittableAttribute` attribute allows users to specify that a given type is blittable only when some of the generic arguments are blittable.
+The specific generic parameters that need to be instantiated with blittable types are marked with the `ContributesToBlittabilityAttribute`.

+`ContributesToBlittabilityAttribute` is introduced because some generic parameters may not contribute to the blittability of the type.
+If the generic type is not used in any instance fields, then it doesn't contribute to the blittability of the containing type.

 ### Usage